-Membership Costs Full membership is currently $100 per calendar year Partner member, who does not display their work, pay $40 per calendar year Artique members is $60 per calendar year Benefactor members pay $500 per calendar year Full, Artique and Benefactor members consign their work to the Gallery and the Gallery pays them 80% of sales Business members pay $100 per calendar year Student members pay $40 per calendar year
+Membership Costs Exhibiting membership is currently $100 per calendar year Partner member, who does not display their work, pay $40 per calendar year Artique members is $60 per calendar year Benefactor members pay $500 per calendar year Exhibiting, Artique and Benefactor members consign their work to the Gallery and the Gallery pays them 80% of sales Business members pay $100 per calendar year Student members pay $40 per calendar year.

 Minis: All members are encouraged to donate small works to the Association.
 All proceeds from sales of these minis go to the Association.
 The size limit for minis is approximately 8x10, including mats.
 Leave minis in the designated box in the classroom.
 The minis committee is responsible for preparing minis for gallery display.